Juhi-0711/RTOS/PROJECT_LUDO/Report.md

 * Encoding the board
 * Synchronisation between client and server
 * Deadlock conditions, wherein both server and client were waiting for inputs and were at different points of executions
-* We also got junk values while
+* We also got junk values in the messages

 ## Source Code